Invariant measures of Mass Migration Processes: Product invariant measures

-\makebox{} \\ In this subsection and the following one, we will see that the possibility for $k$ to be larger than 1 yields a very different behavior than for single-jump models. \begin{proposition} Let $\bar{\mu}\in\mathcal{S}$ be a product measure whose single site marginal $\mu$ satisfies $\mu(0)>0$, and has a finite first moment.
-Consider a MM-ZRP with rates $p(x,y)g^k_{\a}$ for an asymmetric $p$ and $g^k_{\a}$ satisfying \eqref{un-assum}.
+\makebox{} \\ In this subsection and the following one, we will see that the possibility for $k$ to be larger than 1 yields a very different behavior than for single-jump models. \begin{proposition} Let $\bar{\mu}\in\mathcal{S}$ be a product measure whose single site marginal $\mu$ satisfies $\mu(0)>0$.
+Consider a MM-ZRP with rates $p(x,y)g^k_{\a}$ for an asymmetric $p(\cdot,\cdot)$ and $g^k_{\a}$.
+Assume that either the rates satisfy \eqref{un-assum} and $\mu$ has a finite first moment, or that assumptions \eqref{A1}--\eqref{assum-alternative} are satisfied.
 Then $\bar{\mu}$ is invariant for the MM-ZRP if and only if

-If $p$ is symmetric then condition \eqref{inv-s} is only sufficient for $\bar{\mu}$ to be invariant. \end{proposition} The form \eqref{inv-s} for the rate is the generic one exhibited in \cite{EMZ1,GrL}.
+If $p(\cdot,\cdot)$ is symmetric then condition \eqref{inv-s} is only sufficient for $\bar{\mu}$ to be invariant. \end{proposition} The form \eqref{inv-s} for the rate is the generic one exhibited in \cite{EMZ1,GrL}.
 We will study such models in detail along the paper, in Subsection \ref{subsec-attra-cond}, examples \ref{trojka} and \ref{gen-zrp} in Section \ref{s-examples}.\\

-An additional assumption on the rates yields the following corollary. \begin{corollary} Let $\bar{\mu}\in\mathcal{S}$ be a product measure whose single site marginal $\mu$ satisfies $\mu(0)>0$, and has a finite first moment.
-Consider a MM-ZRP with rates $p(x,y)g^k_{\a}$ for an asymmetric $p$ and $g^k_{\a}$'s satisfying \eqref{un-assum}.
+An additional assumption on the rates yields the following corollary. \begin{corollary} Let $\bar{\mu}\in\mathcal{S}$ be a product measure whose single site marginal $\mu$ satisfies $\mu(0)>0$.
+Consider a MM-ZRP with rates $p(x,y)g^k_{\a}$ for an asymmetric $p(\cdot,\cdot)$.
+Assume that either the rates satisfy \eqref{un-assum} and $\mu$ has a finite first moment, or that assumptions \eqref{A1}--\eqref{assum-alternative} are satisfied.
 Assume that

 Then $\bar{\mu}$ is invariant for the MM-ZRP if and only if

 where $(g^1_k)!$ was defined in \eqref{eq:factoriel-g}. \end{corollary} Indeed putting $k=1$ in \eqref{inv-s} gives \eqref{inv-rate-zrp-1}, and then inserting \eqref{inv-rate-zrp-1} back in \eqref{inv-s} for $k\geq 2$ gives the compatibility condition \eqref{inv-rate-zrp} on the rates.
 The converse is straightforward. \begin{remark} Unlike for ZRP, the rates have here to satisfy a compatibility condition, namely~\eqref{inv-rate-zrp}. \end{remark} The result of Proposition \ref{gzrp} can be used on one hand to find invariant measures when the rates of a process are given, and on the other hand to set rates of a process such that it has a prescribed invariant measure.
 Hence we rephrase Proposition \ref{gzrp} and Corollary \ref{cor:gzrp} as follows. \begin{proposition} \makebox{} \\ (a) If $\mu$ is a probability measure on $\N$ with $\mu(\a)>0$ for all $\a\in\N$, then formula \eqref{inv-s} gives transition rates for a MM-ZRP for which the product measure $\bar{\mu}$ with single site marginal $\mu$ is invariant.
 Here $g^k_k>0,\, k\geq 1$ can be arbitrarily chosen such that the rates $g^k_{\a+k}\text{ for all }\a,k\geq 1$ satisfy \eqref{un-assum}. \ which is the expression of $H_\alpha(\beta,\beta-1)$ given by \eqref{tp:hrec2}.
 Then we fix $1\le k<\beta-1$, and we assume \eqref{tp:hrec2} satisfied for all $(\beta', k')$ such that $\beta'< \beta$ and $1\le k'< \beta'-1$.
 We have